medialab/xan/docs/blog/csv_base_jumping.md

 0.017s
 ```

+As an aside, this is very similar to what the [`look`](https://man7.org/linux/man-pages/man1/look.1.html) unix command does, but for lines instead of CSV data.

 ## Caveat emptor

 The technique demonstrated by this article is far from a silver bullet and suffers from some drawbacks.
 Here is unabdridged list of those drawbacks: